mickelsonm/gcs-api/README.md

 # gcs-api
-This is a test API for GCS.
+This is a toy API for GCS.
 It serves as an example of how an API can retrieve information from a database and serve it back in a useable JSON format.

 # How to build?